 Derivatives.
 From time to time the Company may enter into derivative financial instruments (mainly foreign currency exchange forward contracts, interest rate swaps and purchased equity call options) designed to: 1) hedge the cash flows resulting from existing assets and liabilities and transactions expected to be entered into over the next 24 months in currencies other than the functional currency, 2) hedge the variability in interest expense on floating rate debt, 3) hedge the fair value of fixed-rate notes, 4) hedge against changes in interest rates that could impact future debt issuances, 5) hedge cash or share payments required on conversion of issued convertible notes, 6) hedge a net investment in a foreign operation, or 7) economically hedge the foreign currency exposure associated with the purchase price of non-U.S. acquisitions.
 Derivatives are recognized as assets or liabilities in the consolidated balance sheets at their fair value.
 When the derivative instrument qualifies as a cash flow hedge, changes in the fair value are deferred through other comprehensive earnings.
-If a derivative instrument qualifies as a fair value hedge, the changes in the fair value, as well as the offsetting changes in the fair value of the hedged items, are generally included in within the same line item on the consolidated statements of operations within Other (income) expense, net.
+If a derivative instrument qualifies as a fair value hedge, the changes in the fair value, as well as the offsetting changes in the fair value of the hedged items, are generally included in within the same line item on the consolidated statements of operations as the hedged item.
+When such instruments do not qualify for hedge accounting the changes in fair value are recorded in the consolidated statements of operations within Other (income) expense, net.